Gpetrak/basic_webgis_example/README.rst

 How to run it
 ------------

-At first you have to install Apache HTTP web server.
+At first you have to install Apache HTTP web server and git.
 To succeed that, in Ubuntu you have to type in a terminal the following command::

-    $ sudo apt-get install apache2
+    $ sudo apt-get install apache2 git

 After that, type::